 What about you?
 Would you do bungy jumping?
 Share your experience in the comments below!

-Did you find this article helpful?
+Did you like this article?
 Add it to your Pinterest boards:

 Eloise lives in Brisbane (Australia), but you won’t find her often in the city.
 When she is not disconnected underwater or in a national park, she loves sharing her travel tips and inspiring her readers to take care of our beautiful planet.
 She considers every weekend as a two-day holiday break.
 Her approach: you don’t always need to go far to travel.
 Still, she also enjoys exploring the world and discovering new cultures.
 Eloise is originally from France and, before moving to Brisbane, she lived in Sydney, Istanbul and England.